margaritisarg/BEGamesAPIProjectNC/README.md

   How to install dependencies and dev dependencies:
   The dependencies needed are: dotenv, express, pg and supertes.
-  The dev dependencies are: husky, jest, jest-extended and pg-format.
+  The dev dependencies are:

+- husky
+- jest
+- jest-extended
+- pg-format.

 Enter the command "npm install <dependencies name>" and hit enter.
 Repeat for each.
 Dependencies and dev dependencies should be automatically placed into their correct object in the json file.